One of the biggest causes of stress for limited company contractors and other small business owners is dealing with late-paying clients.

 Print your payment terms on all your invoices and other paperwork.
 This includes:

-• Your right to charge interest on late payments (see above).
+- Your right to charge interest on late payments.

 2. You have a right to charge interest on overdue invoices

-Under the late payment legislation we outlined above, you are entitled to charge interest at the Bank of England reference rate (currently 5%) + 8% on overdue payments.
-Under UK law, payment is considered late if it is overdue by 30 calendar days, unless you and your agent or client have agreed otherwise.
+Under the late payment legislation outlined above, you are entitled to charge interest at the Bank of England base rate plus 8% on overdue payments.

 3. Do you know who to contact in the accounts department?

 When you start a new contract, make sure you have a contact in the agency or end client accounts department.
-Many contractor learn this the hard way!
+Many contractors learn this the hard way.

 4. Be proactive if a payment is late

-5. Make sure you’re paid via a ‘modern’ method
+5. Make sure you’re paid via a modern payment method

-Some businesses offer more favourable rates for prompt payment; consider this option if it is practical.
-This is more likely to benefit freelancers, as most contractors can only charge a pre-agreed rate.
+Some businesses offer more favourable rates for prompt payment.
+This approach is more common among freelancers than contractors, as many contractors charge a fixed daily rate.

 7. Credit check recruiters and direct clients